puristajs/purista/website/src/handbook/2_create-new-service.md

 ### Add the function to service

 Now it's time to let our `User` service know that he has some function `signUp`.
-First of all we will create a function definition in our `src/service/user/commands/index.ts`:
+First, we will create a function definition in our `src/service/user/commands/index.ts`:

 ```typescript
 import { FunctionDefinitionBuilder } from '@purista/core'